These 8 diagrams and maps chart Queen Elizabeth II's funeral plans and final journey

-The Queen's Funeral: 8 diagrams and maps charting Queen Elizabeth II's funeral plans and final journey
+The Queen's Funeral: 8 maps and diagrams revealing Queen Elizabeth II's funeral plans and final journey

-Sunday marks the final full day of the lying in state and heads of state will continue to arrive for the funeral – these 8 diagrams and maps chart the final steps of the Queen’s journey.
+Today Queen Elizabeth II will be laid to rest after a period of national mourning – these 8 diagrams and maps chart the final steps of the Queen’s journey.

-As of Saturday night, it is expected to take at least 14 hours from the back of the queue to Westminster Hall.

-Heads of state, including both Irish president Michael D Higgins and Taoiseach Michael Martin, are expected to join the list of those who have signed a book of condolence at Lancaster House.

 - What time is the funeral?
 Elizabeth II funeral route from Wellington Arch to Windsor Castle, guest list, TV times and more